 Following this success, Brian and Paul realised they had started upon an amazing journey together and could change the lives of many more around the world.

 Since then we have been implementing sustainable projects in the developing world, taking people on adventure challenges to raise money to help make a real difference in the lives of underprivileged kids.
-We have organised over 80 challenges, with over 1400 participants, in 27 countries, in support of 56 children’s charities; raising over US$3.5 million, building schools, children’s homes, hospitals, and more, changing the lives of countless children around the world.

 But it doesn’t end there.
 Our challengers always return with stories of how their own lives have also been impacted and changed, and many long-lasting friendships have been forged.